eddiecg/Data-analysis-in-R/README.md

-# Data-analysis-in-R
+# Data analysis in R

-Collection of tutorials on data analysis and statistics in R
+This is a collection of tutorials on data analysis and statistics in R.